Surgical Technology FAQ

 Students will not be denied access to the Surgical Technology Program due to a criminal background.
 Clinical affiliates will evaluate student background reports upon request, in order to determine if a student will be allowed to participate in clinical rotations at their facility.
-Please refer to the Admissions Information Packet for information concerning background checks.
+Please refer to the Admissions link on the side bar for information concerning background checks.

 "For students in this course who may have a criminal background, please be advised that the background could keep you from being licensed by the State of Texas.
 If you have a question about your background and licensure, please speak with your faculty member or the department chair.
 You also have the right to request a criminal history evaluation letter from the applicable licensing agency.”

 WHEN WILL I KNOW IF I HAVE BEEN ACCEPTED TO THE PROGRAM?